lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-adding-users.md

 ## Manage user roles {#manage-user-roles}

-An Administrator can modify roles for users in Brand Portal.
+An Administrator can modify roles for users in [!DNL Brand Portal].

-In addition to the Administrator role, Brand Portal supports the following roles:
+In addition to the Administrator role, [!DNL Brand Portal] supports the following roles:

 * **Viewer**: Users with this role can view the files and folders that an Administrator shares with them.
 Viewers can also search and download assets.
-However, Viewers cannot share content (files, folders, collections) with other users.
+However, Viewers cannot share content (files, folders, [!UICONTROL collections]) with other users.
 * **Editor**: Users with this role has all the privileges of a Viewer.
-In addition, Editors can share content (folders, collections, links) with other users.
+In addition, Editors can share content (folders, [!UICONTROL collections], links) with other users.

-1. From the AEM toolbar at the top, click the Adobe logo to access administrative tools.
+1. From the [!DNL AEM] toolbar at the top, click the Adobe logo to access administrative tools.

    ![AEMLogo](assets/aemlogo.png)